algolia/laravel-scout-algolia-macros/README.md

+**DEPRECATED: Use of this repository is deprecated.
+Please use Scout Extended - https://github.com/algolia/scout-extended instead.**

 # Laravel Scout Algolia Macros

 A collection of useful macros to extend Laravel Scout capabilities when using the [Algolia engine](https://laravel.com/docs/5.4/scout#driver-prerequisites).